5 Things to Consider Before Naming Your eCommerce Business

 Of course, not all companies follow this rule.
 There are some hugely successful companies with really complicated names.
 But if you’re starting out, the easiest thing is to keep it simple.

-Jersey Beauty Company is a great example of this.
+Jersey Beauty Company is an excellent example of this.
 It’s a company that supplies skincare products based in Jersey.
 A lot of successful start-ups use the owner’s name.
-This can instil a confidence and a personal touch for your customers.
+This can instil confidence and a personal touch for your customers.

 Apple – it’s a word we’re all familiar with.
 “A is for Apple” – it’s so familiar to us, we use it to teach children to spell!
-It is probably one of the first fruits you were taught about.
+It is probably one of the first fruits you learn about.
 It is also one of the biggest technology brands in the world.
 Why does the name Apple work?
 The connotations it gives match the services it offers.
-Apple aim to be the core provider (no pun intended!) of technology for every aspect of your life.
-Just as an apple is a staple fruit in many of our diets, Apple want to be a part of your everyday family life.
+Apple aims to be the core provider (no pun intended!) of technology for every aspect of your life.
+Just as an apple is a staple fruit in many of our diets, Apple wants to be a part of your everyday family life.

-Apple create simple technology for everyone.
-They aren’t a “techy” brand, although they cater for that market as well.
+Apple creates simple technology for everyone.
+They aren’t a “techy” brand, although they cater to that market as well.
 They are the brand you get a product ready to use straight out of the box.
-No preparation required.
-Just like an apple.
+No preparation required, just like an apple.